 and Philemon Okot in Oyugis.

 Florida Nyaga coordinates the Mazingira Self-help group In Ruguta, near to Chuka and Mount Kenya, and runs a very active health club in the primary school where she teaches.
-You may support the purchase of a solar drier for this project here.
 The Kendamenua Association is also based in Ruguta, they make natural medicine products and aim to train many in the surrounding region.
 Nearby in Mwiria Anna Gatea coordinates Christian Concern for Health which trains the local community in natural healthcare.